Lemonade Mouth (film): Production

-Music
+Soundtrack

 Lemonade Mouth features ten original songs, and was released by Walt Disney Records as a soundtrack album on April 12, 2011.
 It peaked at number four on the US Billboard 200, number three on the US Top Digital Albums, and topped the US Top Soundtracks and US Kid Albums.
 In September 2012, the album was reported to have sold 402,000 copies.
 The tracks "Breakthrough", "Determinate" and "Somebody" were released as singles, all of which appeared on the Billboard Hot 100.